'No deal yet': Parker's camp shoot down fight announcement

 "Joseph does want the fight yes, but it won't happen until a contract is fully negotiated and signed by all parties on terms Parker is happy with.
 Right now we are not there yet and Parker remains a free agent open to any offers."

-Parker's fight against the Briton was announced during the BT Sport broadcast of the Tyson Fury v Dillian Whyte WBC world title bout on Sunday morning (NZT).
+Parker's fight against the Briton was announced during the BT Sport broadcast of the Tyson Fury v Dillian Whyte WBC world title bout on Sunday morning.
 A date was not mentioned in the announcement.

 The fighters' camps have been engaged in contract talks since Parker's win over Derek Chisora in December.